-As a teacher, Kathleen equips students to become vibrant musicians through a methodical and personalized approach to the oboe studio’s curriculum.
-Kathleen has given masterclasses and presentations across the country and serves as oboe instructor for the IU Summer Music Clinic in addition to maintaining a private studio.
-Kathleen is also the oboe clinician for the Double Talk Workshop, an initiative for music educators which emphasizes the “how-to” of teaching double reed fundamentals, strives to give ensemble directors hands-on time playing the oboe and bassoon, and discusses important double reed resources necessary for student success.
+As a teacher, Kathleen equips students to become vibrant musicians through a methodical and personalized approach to her oboe studio’s curriculum.
+She is oboe clinician for the Double Talk Workshop, an initiative for music educators which emphasizes the “how-to’s” of teaching double reed fundamentals, strives to give ensemble directors hands-on time playing the oboe and bassoon, and discusses important double reed resources necessary for student success.
+Students in her private studio have consistently attended All-State and have been accepted to top music schools across the country.

-Kathleen earned her Doctor of Music degree in Oboe Performance from Indiana University and holds minors in Music History and Art History.
-Additionally, she received her MM and PD degrees from IU, and a BM degree from Baldwin-Wallace Conservatory of Music.
-Her teachers include Linda Strommen, Roger Roe, Jeffrey Rathbun, and Holly White.
-Fascinated by the interdisciplinary arts and music’s place within the broader context of art and culture, her current research interests include how the ancient Greek aulos influenced Wagner’s use of the oboe in his operas.
-Kathleen was one of six graduate recipients of the 2012 Barbara and David H. Jacobs Fellowship, granted for “excellence and leadership in the world of music.”
+Dr. Bell is fascinated by music’s place within the broader context of art and culture.
+Her current research interests include how the ancient Greek aulos influenced Wagner’s use of the oboe in his operas.
+Kathleen earned her DM, MM, and PD degrees from Indiana University, her BM from Baldwin Wallace Conservatory, and was one of six graduate recipients of the 2012 Barbara and David H. Jacobs Fellowship, awarded for “excellence and leadership in the world of music.”

-When not playing the oboe, Kathleen enjoys spending time with her husband, bassoonist Conor Bell, traveling, reading and painting.
+When not playing the oboe, Kathleen enjoys spending time with her husband, bassoonist Conor Bell, as well as traveling, reading, and painting.